saoirse-defi/CI-MS4/README.md

 #### Business Goals

-Currently I have identified 3 possible streams of income this project would be able to generate.
+Currently, I have identified 3 possible streams of income this project would be able to generate.

 * A small fee will be applied to each purchase made within the application for connecting the producer with the consumer & processing payment between the 2 parties.